neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 the weights and activations down to `INT8` on the forward pass but enable a full update of the weights at `FP32` on the backward pass.
 This allows the model to adapt to the loss of information from quantization on the forward pass.

-SparseML enables you to run QAT on YOLOv5 with a single command line call.

 </details>